UMDLARS/pac-bot/intro.md

 # Game Objects

-The following items can appear in the game map:
+The following items can appear in the game map; you can use these as constants to test your sensors, etc. (see below):
- * `empty` -- empty space you can move through (if you can reach it)
  * `dot` -- a "standard" dot
  * `power` -- a "power pellet" -- worth more points and makes ghosts edible for 50 turns
+ * `wall` -- a barrier through which you cannot move
- * `ghost` -- one of the four ghosts
+ * `ghost` -- any one of the four ghosts (they currently act the same way)
  * `edible` -- a ghost made edible by a power pellet
  * `fruit` -- one of the periodically appearing fruit bonuses
+ * `empty` -- empty space you can move through (if you can reach it)
  * `player` -- you!
- * `wall` -- a barrier through which you cannot move

 # Accessing Game Data

 Robot has access to:
- * variables
+ * variables -- variables that tell you about general game state
- * automatic sensors
+ * automatic sensors -- things that change depending on where you are
- * the map array
+ * the map array -- the entire play field

 ## Internal variables